Michael Davis (comics creator)

 Michael Davis (born April 29, 1958) is an American comics artist, writer, and one of the co-founders of Milestone Media.

 Career

-Davis wrote an advice column for the Comic Buyer's Guide in the late 1980s.
-He founded Bad Boy Studios to mentor younger creators.
+Davis entered the comics industry in the late 1980s through authoring an advice column for the Comic Buyer's Guide.
+Around this time he also founded Bad Boy Studios to mentor younger creators.
 In 1989, he collaborated as an artist with Tim Conrad on the series Etc. for DC Comics' Piranha Press.

-In 1992, he co-founded Milestone Media with Dwayne McDuffie, Denys Cowan, and Derek T. Dingle, contributing to the creation of characters including Hardware, Static Shock, Icon, and the Blood Syndicate, but focusing more on the business side of the venture, with Dingle.
+In 1992, Davis co-founded Milestone Media, a company focused on creating black superheroes, founding it alongside Dwayne McDuffie, Denys Cowan, and Derek T. Dingle.
+Davis contributed to the creation of characters including Hardware, Static, Icon, and the Blood Syndicate, but focused more on the business side of the venture, with Dingle.